RTVE: Management

 Pursuant to the 2006 Law of State Radio and Television, management of the national public service is entrusted to Corporación RTVE.
 The Board (Consejo de Administración) of the RTVE is the main body of RTVE, and appoints the executive officers of RTVE and its companies, approves its organisation, and approves most major activities.
-The Board is composed of 12 members; 8 members are chosen by Congress and 4 by the Senate, each by two-thirds majority and each for a non-renewable mandate of 6 years, and 2 members appointed by Congress must be proposed by the 2 main trade unions at RTVE.
+The Board is composed of twelve members; eight members are chosen by Congress and four by the Senate, each by two-thirds majority and each for a non-renewable mandate of six years, and two members appointed by Congress must be proposed by the two main trade unions at RTVE.

-The Chair has operational control of day-to-day operations, in order to execute the decisions and guidance of the Board.
-The Chair is appointed by, and may be dismissed by, Congress.
+The chair has operational control of day-to-day operations, in order to execute the decisions and guidance of the Board.
+The chair is appointed by, and may be dismissed by, Congress.
 Before the 2006 Act, this position was filled by the role of the Director General, which had a de facto total control of RTVE.
 In practice, the Director General had been chosen by the Government for their political profile.

-Corporación RTVE is described as a "state mercantile society" (sociedad mercantil estatal) with special autonomy and independence from the government and the general state administration, and it performs its functions through TVE and RNE.
+Corporación RTVE is described as a "state mercantile society" (sociedad mercantil estatal) with special autonomy and independence from the government and the general state administration, and it performs its functions through Televisión Española (TVE) and Radio Nacional de España (RNE).

 Most staff are civil servants.
 The News Council is an internal supervisory body composed of RTVE journalists with the aim of safeguarding RTVE's independence.